clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Introduction.md

 rtt min/avg/max/mdev = 1.335/1.335/1.335/0.000 ms
 msf6 >
 ```
-* It will support most Linux commands, including clear (to clear the terminal screen), but will not allow you to use some features of a regular command line (e.g. does not support output redirection), as seen below.
+* Msfconsole supports most Linux commands, including clear (to clear the terminal screen).
+* Will not allow some features of a regular command line to be used (e.g. does not support output redirection).
 ```
 msf6 > help > help.txt
 [-] No such command
 msf6 >
 ```
-* While on the subject, the help command can be used on its own or for a specific command.
+* `Help` command can be used on its own or for a specific command.
-* Below is the help menu for the set command we will cover soon.
 ```
 msf6 > help set
 Usage: set [option] [value]